Wokub/explore-android-unity3d/README.md

 ### How To

-All you have to do is opening folder downloaded files through Unity3D creator.
+All you have to do is opening folder with downloaded files through Unity3D creator.

 ## Built With